streamnative/function-mesh-website/docs/overview.md

 All the **functions** and **connectors** in a **FunctionMesh** share the same lifecycle.
 They are started when a **FunctionMesh** is created and terminated when the mesh is destroyed.
 All the event processors are long running processes.
 They are auto-scaled based on the workload by the Function Mesh controller.

-A **FunctionMesh** can be either a directed acyclic graph (DAG) or a cyclic graph of functions and/or connectors connected with streams.
+A **FunctionMesh** can be either a Directed Acyclic Graph (DAG) or a cyclic graph of functions and/or connectors connected with streams.
 Figure 5 illustrates a **FunctionMesh** of a Debezium source connector, an enrichement function, and an Elastic sink connector.

 ![Function Mesh](./assets/function-mesh.png)